Akhil Bharatiya Akhara Parishad: Background

 The system of akharas may date as far back as early 8th century, when Adi Shankaracharya is believed to have established seven akharas (possibly 10 as they are also known as Dasnaami): Mahanirvani, Niranjani, Juna, Atal, Avahan, Agni and Anand Akhara.
 The earliest recorded founding of an akhara was that of the Avahan in 547 CE.
 During periods of Muslim rule in India and later British rule, the akharas congregated and organised together, especially during the Kumbha Mela to work for the preservation of Hindu religion and culture.
 In 1565, Madhusudana Sarasvati started preparing akharas as an armed military force to resist invasions and protect Hindus.
+Sometimes, akharas would come into conflict with each-other, sometimes violently, and they were especially competitive prior to the onset of British colonial-rule in Northern India, due to them vying for economic and spiritual dominance, trying to win-over control over a Kumbh festival being held to obtain the most financial and material wealth and power.
+This was due to the sadhus back then not only serving religious purposes but they were also engaged in trading along the pilgrimage routes as they transported goods and valuables like gold, silk, and spices.
+The victorious akhara was permitted to be the first one to bathe in the Ganges on the most sacred bathing day.
+Until the late 18th century, the akharas also acted as warriors and mercenaries.
+At the 1760 Haridwar Kumbh, around 18,000 Vaishnavite sadhus were killed in clashes as per Captain Francis Raper (1808) but this figure may be an exaggeration.
+The 1796 Haridwar Kumbh clash between Nirmalas and Shaivites led to 500 deaths.